Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Compressor Will Only Start With Little Or No Pressure In Tank

-Bill, my compressor will only start with little or no pressure in tank.
+Bill, my compressor will only start with little or no pressure in the tank.
 The compressor is a Northern Industrial Tool 2 HP 8 Gallon.

 The compressor will only start with no or very little pressure in the system and will fully charge starting from there.
-When it runs and reaches the pressure in which it should turn on it struggles and eventually trips the breaker on the unit.
+When it runs and reaches the pressure at which it should turn on it struggles and eventually trips the breaker on the unit.

-From reading all your post it seems it’s either the start capacitor or the start relief valve?
+From reading all your posts it seems it’s either the start capacitor or the start relief valve?
 Is there any way to tell the difference or any other recommendations?
 Thanks, by Jay (Enfield, CT)

 Jay, from the sound of it, your compressor may have an unloader valve problem.

-There is a page detailing what they are and what they do linked from the troubleshooting page.
+There is a page detailing what they are and what they do link from the troubleshooting page.
 Check out the UNLOADER VALVE page and take corrective action as noted on that page.
 If this doesn’t resolve your issue, please post to this thread.

-when the compressor is first turned on it will fill with air (because it doesn’t hold air) but when using it after it is full it does not want to start again and the motor cuts out
+When the compressor is first turned on it will fill with air (because it doesn’t hold air), but when using it after it is full it does not want to start again and the motor cuts out.

 This sounds like the same issue that Jay was experiencing with his compressor in the post just above.
-I think that since it runs to cut out pressure when the tank is empty, and then shuts off, you may not getting a typical “unload”.
+I think that since it runs to cut out pressure when the tank is empty, and then shuts off, you may not get a typical “unload”.

 If not, then there is likely air pressure trapped over the piston, and when the compressor tries to start, it cannot overcome the additional load, and the motor cuts out on overload.